When Kanban is the Better Choice

-In some situations, other approaches are called for.
-Usually it will still be some variant of an agile approach.
+In some situations, other agile approaches are a better fit.
 Most commonly that means Kanban.

 He knows that Scrum and Kanban each can be best for different situations.
-And in the following post he’s going to share reasons to favor Kanban in some situations.
+And in the following post he’s going to share times when Kanban might be a better choice.
+Enjoy!

 I’m frequently asked by my workshop participants to weigh-in on their team’s debate between Scrum and Kanban.
 I always find their questions interesting because their assumption is that Scrum and Kanban are somehow enemies.